cloudmobi/CloudmobiSSP/android-sdk.md

                                      CTAdEventListener adListener)

     /**
-     * get advanceNative advertisement(namely,get the elements of ads)
-     * @param slotId  			the id for cloudssp-ads
-     * @param context  			context Activity or application context.
-     * @param CTImageType  		the imageType you want(1.9:1 or 1:1)
-     		(CTImageType.TYPE_19_TO_10 / CTImageType.TYPE_10_TO_10)
-     * @param isTest   			Use test advertisement or not
-     * @param adListener  		Callback for the advertisement load process
-     * @return				the object to get the elements
-     */
-    public static CTAdvanceNative getAdvanceNative(String slotId,
-                                                   Context context,
-                                                   Boolean isTest,
-                                                   CTImageType imageType,
-                                                   CTAdEventListener adListener)

-    /**
      * Get the specified number of Ads.
 The actual number willl decied by server side, between [1,reqAdNumber]
      * @param reqAdNumber  the number of request Ads